jrreed/spotify_streamer/README.md

 # Spotify Streamer #
 This is the app for the first and second projects in the Udacity Android Nanodegree program.
-It is an app that lets users search for musicians in Spotify, see their top tracks, and listen to 30-second previews.
+It is an app that lets users search for musicians in Spotify, see their top songs, and listen to 30-second previews.
 It makes use of the Spotify API for all of its data and audio streams.

 ## Phones ##